horatjp/image-php-dev/README.md

 ### Development Tools

-- MariaDB client
-- PostgreSQL client
+- nvm (Node Version Manager)
 - SQLite3
 - Supervisor
 - ImageMagick
+- MariaDB client
+- PostgreSQL client

 ## Usage

-1. Create a `.devcontainer` directory in your project root
+1. Create a `.devcontainer/devcontainer.json` file in your project
 2. Copy the configuration examples below to set up your development environment
 3. Open your project in VS Code and click "Reopen in Container" when prompted
 4. The container will automatically start Apache server on port 80

 ### Basic Configuration Example

 This configuration uses the `features` property to easily install Node.js using the official devcontainer feature.
 It also includes recommended VS Code extensions and settings for PHP development.
+For more information on available features, visit [devcontainer features](https://containers.dev/features).

+Create `.devcontainer/devcontainer.json` in your project:

 ```json:.devcontainer/devcontainer.json
 {